simulation-based-inference/simulation-based-inference.github.io/_posts/2022-11-08-amortized-bayesian-inference-for-supernovae-in-the-era-of-the-vera-rubin-observatory-using-normalizing-flows.md

 ---
-title: Amortized bayesian inference for supernovae in the era of the vera rubin observatory using normalizing flows
+title: "Amortized bayesian inference for supernovae in the era of the vera rubin observatory using normalizing flows"
 categories:
   - paper
 tags: